Four Dead in Shooting at Private Club in Brooklyn

 Four men are dead after someone opened fire in a private licensed club in Brooklyn early Saturday morning.
 Two men and one woman who were also shot were taken to a local hospital.

-The New York Police Department confirmed to the Daily Beast on the scene that they took multiple people into custody, all of whom are being questioned at a local police precinct.
+The New York Police Department confirmed to the Daily Beast that they took multiple people into custody, all of whom are being questioned at a local police precinct.

 The motive was unclear.